UNEDSoftMatter/CG-Method/README.md

 ## Checklist

+1.  *CG-Method* needs blas,  lapack and GSL.
+If  you get an error compiling the code, verify that these libraries are installed.
-1. Note that  the position files have  4 columns:  the  type of  atom,  and the coordinates x,  y  and z.
+2. Note that  the position files have  4 columns:  the  type of  atom,  and the coordinates x,  y  and z.
 The velocitiy  files have 3  columns:  the velocities in x, y and z.
-2. The file `params.h` should be in `~/src` directory.
+3. The file `params.h` should be in `~/src` directory.
-3. You should compile whenever you change `params.h`.
+4. You should compile whenever you change `params.h`.
-4. If called without arguments,  `params.h` should contain the relative path of positions and velocities.
+5. If called without arguments,  `params.h` should contain the relative path of positions and velocities.